Proposal for measuring out-of-time-ordered correlators at finite temperature with coupled spin chains: Introduction

 Present day quantum simulators based on trapped ions~\cite{blatt2012quantum,monroe2021programmable}, ultracold ground state atoms~\cite{gross2017quantum} and Rydberg atoms~\cite{browaeys2020many}, and other platforms~\cite{kjaergaard2020superconducting, vandersypen2005nmr, jones2010quantum, oliveira2011nmr} provide unique opportunities to study the time evolution of quantum many-body systems in a controlled laboratory setting.
 In atomic physics, analog quantum simulators with ultracold atoms in deep optical lattices realize effective spin models with nearest-neighbor interactions~\cite{gross2017quantum, sun2020realization, brown2019bad, nichols2019spin, mazurenko2017cold}, and simulators with Rydberg tweezer arrays or trapped ion chains realize spin models with longer ranged interactions~\cite{de2019observation, scholl2020programmable, ebadi2020quantum, semeghini2021probing, kokail2019self}.
 These experiments have several control parameters which allow one to controllably modify, or even completely turn off, these interactions, for example by increasing the lattice depth in optical lattices or detuning the atomic levels in Rydberg systems.
 This flexibility, and the ability to imprint local operations and make measurements, pave the way to develop quantum algorithms for measuring quantitative probes of the system's non-equilibrium dynamics and thermalization.

 A fundamental question in out-of-equilibrium many-body dynamics is how quantum systems thermalize and scramble information.
 We describe a protocol to measure a system's finite-temperature out-of-time-ordered correlation (OTOC), which quantifies the nature of information scrambling, and which we will further describe in detail below.
 Our method is geared towards analog quantum simulators which realize particle-hole symmetric Hamiltonians that satisfy the eigenstate thermalization hypothesis (ETH).
+The former condition of particle-hole symmetry provides a favorable scenario to simplify the dynamics in our protocol, specifically the backward time evolution in one of the spin chains which is usually challenging to implement, but is not strictly necessary.
+The latter condition of ETH provides a favorable scenario to approximately prepare the thermofield double (TFD) state~\cite{cottrell2019build, maldacena2018eternal} that is required as the initial state in our protocol, but has not been shown to be a necessary condition for preparing the TFD.
 As a concrete example, we consider a long-ranged XX model that can be implemented with Rydberg atoms.
-We propose to measure the OTOC for this system by evolving the thermofield double state initially prepared approximately on coupled spin chains.
-The thermofield double state on two chains realizes a finite temperature system on each chain, and can be prepared relatively easily in systems that satisfy ETH~\cite{cottrell2019build}.
-Particle-hole symmetry yields a favorable scenario where, as we will explain, our protocol measures the OTOC without challenging requirements such as reversing the Hamiltonian's sign.

-Information scrambling, which is the spread of local information through a system's degrees of freedom, is an intrinsic feature of many-body dynamics~\cite{swingle2018unscrambling, touil2020quantum}.
+Information scrambling, which is the spread of local information through a system's degrees of freedom, is an intrinsic feature of many-body dynamics~\cite{swingle2018unscrambling}.
 In quantum systems, the effects of scrambling on an initially local operator $V$ are reflected in the Heisenberg time evolution with an underlying Hamiltonian $H$, i.e., $V(t)= \exp(i H t/\hbar)V(0)\exp(-i H t/\hbar)$.
 One way to quantify this spread is through the square of the commutator of $V(t)$ with another local operator $W(0)$, i.e, $C(t)=\langle|[V(t), W(0)]|^2\rangle$.
 Here, the expectation value is taken in the thermal state $\rho_\beta= \exp(-\beta H)/Z$, with $Z={\rm tr}(\exp(-\beta H))$ and $\beta$ denotes the inverse temperature, $\beta = 1/(k_BT)$.
 OTOCs, which we are interested in, are two of the four terms in the expansion of $C(t)$, namely $\braket{W\+(0) V\+(t) W(0) V(t)}$ and $\braket{V\+(t) W\+(0) V(t) W(0)}$.